-33 What covenants do lenders usually insist on in the context of a property-level financing of a real-estate business combination?
+33 What covenants do lenders usually insist on in the context of a property-level financing of a real estate business combination?

-In the case of an asset deal mortgages on the relevant real estate are often the only securities.
+In an asset deal, mortgages on the relevant real estate are often the only securities.
 Covenants may include reporting requirements.